attilammagyar/dotfiles/README.md

 It's intended to solve my complaints against existing solutions:

-1. I'm not exactly a fan of digital feudalism and the subscription based economy, and I avoid it like the plague whenever possible.
-Prepaid API credits are closer to my heart.
+1. I'm not a fan of digital feudalism and the subscription based economy, and I avoid it like the plague.
+Prepaid API credits are somewhat closer to my heart.

 2. GUIs and agents: limited to no control over model selection, system prompt, etc.

-3. Agents: if I have to keep an eye on what they are doing, then they aren't that much of a speed up.
+3. Agents: if I have to keep an eye on what they are doing, then they don't seem to be that much of a speed up.
 But I'm also not comfortable with leaving them to work alone, changing files and running arbitrary commands based on a stochastic process, regardless of how sophisticated that may be.

-4. You get good at what you practice, and you lose the skills that you don't, so I try to limit my AI usage to doing only the boring parts of programming (like cookie-cutter UI stuff, boilerplate, etc.) and to get my work reviewed.
+4. You get good at what you practice, and you lose skills that you don't.
+   Therefore I try to limit my AI usage to only the boring parts of programming (e.g. cookie-cutter UI stuff, boilerplate, etc.), and to get my work reviewed.

-5. There is undeniably a hype in the industry right now (as of August 2025).
+5. There is undeniably a hype in the industry right now (as of August, 2025).
-   When the music stops and the VC money dries up, several products and services will go down, others will get heavily "enshittified", so developing a reliance on any particular product right now risks future pain.
+   When the music stops and the VC money dries up, several products will go down, others will get heavily "enshittified".
+Developing a reliance on any particular service risks future pain.

-6. As far as I know, the legal status of AI generated content is unclear at the moment: can you put large chunks of it in open source (e.g. GPL) or proprietary projects?
+6. AFAIK the legal status of AI generated code is still unclear (as of August, 2025): can you put large chunks of it in open source (e.g. GPL) or proprietary projects?
 How much do you have to modify it before you can?
    Where's the threshold of originality?
-Is the generated code a genuine product of creativity, or is it only the prompt?
-Do you have to include the prompt as well?
+Do you have to include the prompts as well?

-7. The default AI persona drives me nuts with the excessive politeness and constant sugarcoating.
+7. The default AI persona drives me nuts with its excessive sugarcoating and politeness.

 8. I've switched to Vim around 2011 and never looked back.
-IDEs came and went over the years (Eclipse, NetBeans, IntelliJ, Sublime, VS Code, etc.), but so far nothing has beaten Vim in terms of value vs. cost, especially with its powerful scripting capabilities and macros.
-I don't see a reason for this to change in the age of AI.
+IDEs came and went over the years (Eclipse, NetBeans, IntelliJ, Sublime, VS Code, etc.), but so far nothing has beaten Vim in terms of value vs. cost, especially with its stellar scriptability and macros.
+I don't see a reason for this to change any time soon.